 GOOD READ: My First Real Impressions of Haiti

-11. It is our obligation to travel.
+11. It is our obligation to travel

 Once upon a not-so-faraway moment in my life, I thought that getting a passport would be extremely difficult.
 After all, nobody else in my immediate family had ever had a passport.
 It had to be something as difficult as winning the lottery.
 Right?

 It was a cinch to get my passport.
 And I’ve never had much issue after that about traveling into any country I want (except for re-entering the USA, that’s always hell).
-It is a privilege many of us have to get a passport and to travel, and for that it is also our obligation to travel.
+It is a privilege many of us have to get a passport and to travel, and for that, it is also our obligation to travel.
 You must travel, for the reasons listed as well as a duty to humankind.

-It is our responsibility as a human beings with the ability and freedom to travel to face our fears.
+It is our responsibility as human beings with the ability and freedom to travel to face our fears.
 To get over comfort zones of not having secure jobs and not having a big screen TV or not having our Starbucks.
 To travel to feed our curiosities, which will be the best education you ever have just by gobbling up all observations and experience that come from travel.
 To travel for people who cannot, and when you meet those people, to connect with them and share your culture.
 To absorb their own culture and tell others.
 To share a smile and a meal.
 Not to travel just as an observer.
 Not to just take a photo.
 Not to travel just for leisure or vacation.
 To share emotions.
 You will see that emotion is what connects every human being on the planet.
 We all feel the same emotions and want the same basic things in life.
 We all feel pain.
 We all desire happiness.

 Travel will help you discover that nothing divides the human race as a whole except the fear of the unknown — and it is the one thing that was holding myself back.
-Travel, and you become a piece in the puzzle connecting the world by surpassing boundaries, on a map or of the mind.
+Travel, and you become a piece of the puzzle connecting the world by surpassing boundaries, on a map or of the mind.
 The biggest life lesson travel taught me is that, I as a human being, with the privilege of being raised in a first world country, who could at any moment fly where I please, and the ability to be a part of positive influences around the globe if I chose to, must travel to help destroy ignorant and harmful and bigoted assumptions about other people.
 To help show that we are all one.
 To not simply exist but to live like a candle at the end of the wick burning bright.
 And to bring light into other people’s lives.

 Whether it be sharing a personal and heart-warming moment that you experienced abroad, or shedding light on countries and people who the rest of the world looks down on, or volunteering for positive impact companies, or just making the effort to connect with those you meet abroad and share their culture — it is an obligation.

 12. Travel Doesn’t Change You.
-You Change You.
+You Change You

 We are the ones who change ourselves and grow ourselves because of travel.
 It can be a vehicle for growth, but it’s not some magical pony ride that takes you to an alternate life.
 You can change your life, to see the world, and to positively affect others.
 If you choose to.

-Travel is just a platform toward change.
+Travel is just a platform for change.

 5 years since I left the United States on my birthday in 2011, travel has been a vehicle for me to learn tons of life lessons and to understand myself and what I desire in life.
 And it still is.
 That growth will never stop.